-Thanks to our San Antonio friends and neighbors who were able to come to our June 13, 2018, and November 27, 2018, Public Input Sessions!
+Thanks to our San Antonio friends and neighbors who were able to come to our February 18, 2019 Public Input Session regarding the SA Draft Climate Action & Adaptation Plan.
+We are also appreciative of the level of involvement for our June 13, 2018, and November 27, 2018, Public Input Sessions!
 They were held in order to gather comments, insights and suggestions about our new strategic initiative, called the Flexible Path.

 In summary, the Flexible Path is a full reboot of how we will prudently plan for, develop and/or install new energy sources going forward.
 Comprehensively, it will better position us to add improved technology, while we thoughtfully and sensibly balance consistently greater reliability, operational efficiency, and affordability.